Adopted by the Library Board of Trustees on July 21, 2020.

 - Consumption of food and beverages outside of designated areas.
 Consumption of snack food and beverages in lidded containers are allowed in all areas of the library except at computers, and only lidded beverages are permitted in the Quiet Study rooms.
 All other food must be consumed in the café area.
 It is expected that customers will dispose of litter and debris in trash containers and leave table tops and chairs clean.

-- Disruptive use of electronic equipment, including cell phones.
+- Disruptive use of electronic equipment, including cell phones, such as speaking loudly or playing audio equipment so that others can hear it.

-- Use of tobacco products, vaping and lighting devices.
+- Use of tobacco or marijuana products, vaping and lighting devices

-- Mutilating library materials, engaging in vandalism, or attempted theft of library property.
+- Mutilating library materials, engaging in vandalism, or attempted theft of library, staff or patron property.

 - Engaging in any activity not in compliance with the library's Internet Acceptable Use Policy, including attempting to hack into, damage, attack, or otherwise exploit library computer hardware and software.

 - Carrying a weapon or anything that can be reasonably construed as a weapon, unless authorized by law.
-Any patron authorized to carry a weapon must notify the staff.
+Any patron, other than law enforcement personnel, authorized to carry a weapon, who enters the library carrying a concealed weapon, must notify the staff.

-- Possession, distribution, or use of controlled substances or alcohol; no one under the influence of alcohol or such drugs will be permitted into the library.
+- Possession, distribution, or use of controlled substances, including marijuana/cannabis or alcohol; no one under the influence of alcohol or such drugs will be permitted into the library.

 - Engaging in sexual activity, contact, or any act of lewdness or exposure.

-- Engaging in any activity that is deliberately offensive or creates an intimidating or hostile environment for library staff and customers, including bullying and cyberbullying.
+- Engaging in any activity that is objectively offensive or creates an intimidating or hostile environment for library staff and patrons, including bullying and cyberbullying.

-- Verbally, physically or sexually harassing or assaulting library customers or staff.
+- Verbally, physically or sexually harassing or assaulting library patrons or staff.

-- Failing, as the guardian, to safeguard a youth: see "Children and Their Guardians at the Library" below.
+- Failing, as the parent or guardian, to safeguard a youth, or leaving children or adults who are in need of supervision unattended: see policy on "Children and Their Guardians at the Library."

-- Patrons shall respect the rights of other patrons and shall not harass or annoy others through noisy or boisterous activities, by staring at another person with the intent to annoy that person, by following another person about the building with the intent to annoy that person, by playing audio equipment so that others can hear it, by singing or talking to others or in monologues, or by behaving in a manner which reasonably can be expected to disturb other persons.
+- Patrons shall respect the rights of other patrons and shall not harass or annoy others through noisy or boisterous activities, by staring at another person with the intent or effect of annoying or disrupting that person, by following another person about the building with the intent or effect of annoying or disrupting that person, by photographing or recording another person without their permission or with the intent to or effect of annoying or disrupting that person, by singing or talking loudly to others or in monologues (to oneself), or by behaving in a manner which reasonably can be expected to annoy, disturb or disrupt other persons.

-- Patrons shall not be permitted to enter the building without a shirt or other covering of their upper bodies or without shoes or other footwear.
+- Patrons shall not be permitted to enter the building without a shirt or other covering of their upper bodies, covering of their midsection between waist and thighs, or without shoes or other footwear.
 Patrons whose bodily hygiene is offensive so as to constitute a nuisance to other persons shall be required to leave the building.

 - Patrons are expected to observe all personal safety restrictions mandated by the government during a public health emergency while using library services.
 Restrictions may include, but are not limited to: